-Join Greg Sowell for an in-depth discussion in this video Transfer VOIP: SIP, MGCP, RTP, and H.323, part of Foundations of Networking: Protocols and CLI Tools.
+Join Greg Sowell for an in-depth discussion in this video Transfer VOIP: SIP, MGCP, RTP, and H.323, part of Networking Foundations: Protocols and CLI Tools.

 - [Voiceover] Voice over Internet Protocol…is a method to carry voice traffic digitally over a network.…Initial providers release services…that emulate the traditional phone systems,…changing out analog lines for digital.…More recently, call services like Skype…have started offering new alternatives.…Session Initiation Protocol…is a signaling and control protocol for communications.…It is most commonly used…for voice and video delivery over an IP network…but can also carry instant messaging.…